ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 Several proposed privacy-enhancing protocols such as Privacy Pass
 {{PRIVACY-PASS}}, Oblivious DoH {{ODOH}}, and Oblivious HTTP {{OHTTP}} require clients to obtain and use a public key for execution.
-For example, Privacy Pass public keys are used by clients for validating privately issued tokens for anonymous session resumption.
+For example, Privacy Pass public keys are used by clients when issuing and redeeming tokens for anonymous authorization.
 Oblivious DoH and HTTP both use public keys to encrypt messages to a particular server.

-User privacy in these systems depends on users receiving a key that many, if not all, other users receive.
-If a user were to receive a public key that was specific to them, or restricted to a small set of users, then use of that public key could be used to learn targeted information about the user.
-Users also need to receive the correct public key.
+Privacy in these systems depends on clients using an authenticated key that many, if not all, other clients use.
+If a client were to receive a public key that was specific to them, or restricted to a small set of clients, then use of that public key could be used to learn targeted information about the client.
+Informally, using the same key is referred to as key consistency.
+The degree to which clients use consistent keys determines the extent to which use of a particular key can compromise their individual privacy.
+This document provides definitions for key consistency that captures this concept.

+Depending on the type of consistency, the design space for building key consistency solutions can be large.
+This document surveys several common approaches to solving this problem and describes the consistency properties they purport to provide under various threat models.

-In this document, we elaborate on these core requirements, and survey various system designs that might be used to satisfy them.
-The purpose of this document is to highlight challenges in building and deploying solutions to this problem.
+The purpose of this document is twofold: (1) provide a foundation upon which technical solutions can be specified and evaluated, and (2) highlight challenges in building and deploying key consistency solutions in practice.

 ## Requirements